uswds/uswds-site/_components/in-page-navigation/in-page-navigation.md

 title: In-page navigation
 type: component
 ---
-In-page navigation provides a way to rapidly traverse a page by providing a clickable outline for the user.
-This component is most suited for lengthy pages that benefit from the ability to quickly jump to specific sections of the page rather than scrolling.
-The component is displayed to the right of the main content by default, in a sticky container that remains fixed when the user scrolls.
+In-page navigation helps users understand the contents of a page and navigate to the section they need to read.
+This component is most suited for lengthy pages.
+The component is displayed to the right of the main content, in a sticky container that remains fixed when the user scrolls.
 When a user clicks an item on the in-page navigation, the page smoothly scrolls to the target section.

-In-page navigation utilizes the Intersection Observer API which provides a performant, future-proof way of observing elements on the page, and switching the in-page navigation items that coincide with what is visible in the viewport on and off.
-In other words, adding and removing the `.usa-current` class to the navigation items currently in focus.
+The USWDS in-page navigation component generates its content automatically, based on the content of the `main` element of the page.
+It utilizes the Intersection Observer API which provides a performant, future-proof way of assuring that the navigation highlights the current section visible in the viewport.